angelajholden/coming-soon/README.md

 Redirect 301 / https://fiberandkraft.com/
 ```

-Comment out the three rewrite lines at the bottom:
+Comment out these four rewrite lines at the bottom of the file:

 ```zsh
 # RewriteEngine on